International researchers

 The Hamburg Research Academy advises on funding options for doctoral and postdoctoral researchers.

-The Research in Germany portal also contains comprehensive information on funding for international postdocs and international visiting scholars.
+The Research in Germany portal also contains comprehensive information on funding for different career levels.

 Researching when you have a family

-Universität Hamburg’s Family Office gives support and advice on family matters.
-Personal contact can often be helpful to clarify any uncertainties and discuss any issues (e.g., balancing an academic career and family life).
-The Family Office also publishes useful handouts and brochures.
+The University of Hamburg’s Family Office provides support and advice on family matters.
+Feel free to contact them to clarify any uncertainties and discuss any issues (e.g., balancing an academic career and family life).
+On their website, you can also find a number of useful handouts and brochures.

 Children

-The Federal Office for Migration and Refugees has gathered comprehensive information about pregnancy and statutory maternity leave, parental leave, and your right to child benefits.
+The Federal Office for Migration and Refugees provides a brochure with a lot of tips to make everyday life easier, including comprehensive information about pregnancy and statutory maternity leave, parental leave, and your right to child benefits.

 Childcare

-Hamburg has greatly increased its number of childcare centers.
+Hamburg has many childcare centers.
 Costs are based on parental income, and can be estimated using Hamburg’s childcare information system.

 Schooling

 Are you moving to Hamburg with school-aged children?
-The Hamburg portal provides detailed information on our diverse schooling options.
-Furthermore, Hamburg has a number of bilingual childcare centers and very international schooling options.
+The Hamburg Welcome Center provides detailed information on Hamburg school structure, including diverse schooling options and bilingual schools.

 Learn German and other languages